Pheonnexx/hagura/_posts/2017-01-13-example2-helpme-app.md

     <a href="https://github.com/Pheonnexx/alexa_helpme">Alexa HelpMe github</a>
 </b>

 In improving the application, I have changed the the API used for sending an SMS to the contact to use one provided by <b><a href="https://www.twilio.com">Twilio</a></b>.
-By learning to use this API, I will gain the requisite knowledge to understand and utilise the GOV.UK Notify service at the Land Registry.
+By learning to use this API, I have gained the requisite knowledge to understand and utilise the GOV.UK Notify service at the Land Registry.

 I have started developing functionality to allow the user to add a contact.
 Currently, it takes in their information but does not save it to a database.
 The changes that I have planned will see this data added to a database, probably using Postgres.